itmoon7/aacr_projects_from_synapse/README.md

 This repository contains scripts and instructions for downloading AACR Project data from Synapse programmatically.

-## Data Access Guideline

-To access the AACR Project GENIE public dataset, follow these steps:

-1. Visit the AACR Project GENIE Public dataset page: [AACR Project GENIE Public](https://www.synapse.org/Synapse:syn7222066/wiki/410922).
-2. Review the dataset files: [AACR Project GENIE Public Files](https://www.synapse.org/Synapse:syn7222066/files/).

-## Setting Up the Environment
+## Setting Up the Environment and Downloading Data

-We recommend using a Conda environment to manage dependencies.
-A `.yml` file has been provided to create the necessary environment with all required packages installed.
+We recommend using a Conda environment to manage dependencies. `environment.yml` file has been provided to create the necessary environment with all required packages installed.

 ### Step 0: Register for a Synapse Account